 Gonzalo Casas, Software developer and lecturer at ETH Zurich

-You can contact me via email.
+You can contact me via email or post an issue or PR on Github.
 For other means of contact, see the footer.